 Geoscience Manager.
 I oversaw the base production optimisation, managing waterflooding, optimising wells as well as proposing well work and workover operations.
-I was also involved in two different drilling campaigns and lead a 3D seismic acquisition
+I was also involved in two different

 "During my years at Wytch Farm I went twice on

 In the UK, we prioritise hiring apprentices and collaborate with established engineering training organisations, including Humberside Engineering Training Association (HETA) and Southampton Engineering Training Association (SETA), to strengthen our apprenticeship programme recruitment.
 These partnerships not only enhance the programme's visibility but also help us identify the best candidates, with HETA additionally conducting preliminary assessment testing.